 The faculty and staff at WNS are dedicated to providing the highest quality education in a caring, loving environment.
 We believe that your child was created for a purpose and we seek to prepare children mentally, physically, emotionally and spiritually to fulfill their purpose.

-At WNS we strive for excellence in education and seek to teach the whole child.
+We strive for excellence in education and seek to teach the whole child.
 WNS is blessed to have some of the best teachers in the world.
 One of the comments heard most often about WNS is that our students feel loved, encouraged and safe.
 Students from all ethnic, national, religious backgrounds are respected and welcomed.
 West Nairobi School does not discriminate in admissions policies on the basis of gender, race, ethnicity, religion, or national origin.

 Being part of a large network of International schools benefits West Nairobi School students by:

-Aiding in the recruiting highly qualified professional educators -- the NICS Home Office aids in the recruitment of WNS faculty.
+Aiding in recruiting highly qualified professional educators -- the NICS Home Office aids in the recruitment of WNS faculty.

 Ensuring students receive a world-class education by providing strict governance and accreditation standards for WNS.